Abhilol123/Neural-Network-Library---js/README.md

 # Neural-Network-Library---js
-This is my implementation of the neural network for my deep learning projects.
+This is my implementation of the neural network for my deep learning projects in javascript.